Home » Pork » Green Bean Bundle Casserole

 Follow us on Pinterest so you can easily save your favorite casserole recipes to your dinner planning board.
 And save a few of our other recipes while you are there!

-How to Make Green Bean Bundle Casserole
+How To Make Green Bean Bundle Casserole

 1. Preheat oven to 350 F. Spray casserole dish with nonstick cooking spray.
+Spread the green beans in an even layer in bottom of baking dish.

-2. Pour sauce on top of bacon green bean bundles as evenly as possible.
+1. Pour sauce on top of bacon green bean bundles as evenly as possible.
 Cover with foil and bake for 35 – 40 minutes.
 Remove from oven and uncover.
 Drain the majority of liquid.

-3. Put back into the oven uncovered and bake for an additional 10 – 15 minutes or until slices of bacon are crispy and golden brown.
+1. Put back into the oven uncovered and bake for an additional 10 – 15 minutes or until slices of bacon are crispy and golden brown.
 Remove and serve!

-For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.
+For the full recipe and detailed cooking instructions, please see the recipe card at the end of this post.

 overhead picture of green bean bundle casserole in a white rectangle dish